Speakers & Facilitators

 Speaker

-Professor Elena Marco – Pro Vice-chancellor and Head of College of Arts, Technology and Environment at the University of the West of England (UWE)
+Pro Vice-chancellor and Head of College of Arts, Technology and Environment, University of the West of England

 Elena is internationally recognised as a strategic and transformational leader in teaching and learning, known for her continued commitment to student success, as well as for her positive influence on colleagues.
 She is committed to equity for all and takes particular interest in the advancement of women and Black, Asian global majority groups in science, technology, engineering, arts and mathematics.
 She also leads the sustainability portfolio for the University where she chairs the Sustainability Executive Committee ensuring that sustainability considerations are embedded across the University's teaching, research, campus operations and civic engagement work.